 Another film that has been popular with our audience is The Master Plan, a guest contribution by two American students, Paul Sullivan and Wilder Nicholson.
 The documentary addresses the long-standing issue of land rights in the Northeast and shows how the military government, that came to power in coup d’état in 2014, has been using deforestation policy as justification to evict forest communities across the region.

-What are the challenges for you working in Thailand or Northeast Thailand?
+EM: What are the challenges you face working in Thailand or Northeast Thailand?

-Reporting from the Northeast of Thailand has been a very rewarding experience for our team.
-For our journalists it often seems easier to gain access to news sources here than in Bangkok.
-Organisations, government agencies and people are less used to media attention and usually people are forthcoming and easy to talk to.
+TIR: Reporting from the Northeast of Thailand has been a very rewarding experience for our team.
+For our journalists, it often seems easier to gain access to news sources here than in Bangkok.
+Organisations, government agencies and people are less used to media attention and usually, people are forthcoming and easy to talk to.

 But we notice that things have been changing since 2014.
 The military regime not only suspended democracy and rolled back decentralisation that gave more autonomy to the provinces but it also put a lid on all forms of dissent.
 A climate of fear makes it more difficult to get peoples’ opinion on the record.
 We used to interview people on the streets on various political topics but these days everyone seems to be much more cautious when speaking out in public.

-We are running a three year project to build a journalism network in the region.
+TIR: We are running a three-year-long project to build a journalism network in the region.
 The Isaan Journalism Network Project is a journalism program that trains northeastern Thais with the skills and capacity needed for rigorous, local citizen journalism.

 Thailand’s media landscape is skewed towards Bangkok and tends to represent the interests of the urban middle class.
 We want to encourage a shift in the Thai media’s focus from one that deals almost exclusively with Bangkok-centric news to one that more meaningfully incorporates the largest and most populous region in the country, the Northeast.